DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="copytemplate"></a>
 # **CopyTemplate**
-> Template CopyTemplate (string templateId, CopyTemplateData data)
+> TemplatePreview CopyTemplate (string templateId, CopyTemplateOptions options = null)

 Copy a Template